dtyryshkin7/codetober-third/Challenges/Challenge-03.md

 ## If time permits

-- You have deployed a multi-regional setup (VM+VNET) using TF modules
+- Each team member has deployed a multi-regional setup (VM+VNET combination deployed to two different Azure regions at the same time) using TF modules

 ## Resources